If your exam results weren’t what you’d planned,

 You probably invested considerable time and effort in preparing for the exam, and are finding it hard to get motivated again.
 Why not look for different resources to support your study?
 You could find new and interesting ways to test the application of your knowledge.

-You can access ADIT past papers on the CIOT website here.
+You can access ADIT past papers on the CIOT website here, and scripts from some of the successful December 2020 candidates have also been made available.
 There are discussion groups on social media, such as the ADIT Professional Group on LinkedIn, where you will find others in your peer group who are tackling the same issues and sharing their learning.

 At Extratax Training, we publish a weekly ADITextra blog.
 This summarises what’s been taught and discussed in our live online classes.
 You’ll find updates from our sessions on Principles of International Tax (Module 1); UK Paper (Module 2.09); US Paper (Module 2.10); and the Transfer Pricing Paper (3.03).
 You can also subscribe to our YouTube channel to watch parts of our classes covering key topics.